-4.4.0 Avoiding discrimination and enhancing equality of opportunity
+4.5.0 Avoiding discrimination and enhancing equality of opportunity

-- 4.4.1 An equality duty is imposed on the Local Authority by the Equality Act 2010, section 149 (the "Public Sector Equality Duty").
+- 4.5.1 An equality duty is imposed on the Local Authority by the Equality Act 2010, section 149 (the "Public Sector Equality Duty").
 Regard has been had to this public-sector equality duty and to the equality objectives that it sets out when formulating this Scheme and it will inform decision-making on individual cases so far as the law requires.
 Allocations of social rented housing will be monitored to determine whether equal opportunities obligations are being met, to identify any negative impact on people with protected characteristics.
-A plan will be adopted to mitigate any negative impacts. - 4.4.2 This Scheme intends to ensure that at all times non-discriminatory decisions will be made about the allocation of social rented housing.
-Regard has been had to advice

-- on allocating housing to disabled people published by the Equality and Human Rights Commission, along with other associated research and guides that are available. - 4.4.3 When formulating this Scheme, an equality impact assessment was undertaken to avoid discrimination and to demonstrate compliance with the public-sector equality duty.
+A plan will be adopted to mitigate any negative impacts. - 4.5.2 This Scheme intends to ensure that at all times non-discriminatory decisions will be made about the allocation of social rented housing.
+Regard has been had to advice on allocating housing to disabled people published by the Equality and Human Rights Commission, along with other associated research and guides that are available. - 4.5.3 When formulating this Scheme, an equality impact assessment was undertaken to avoid discrimination and to demonstrate compliance with the public-sector equality duty.
 Particular attention has been paid to the housing needs of refugees, Gypsies and Travellers, people with disabilities, older people, people with mental health problems, and people who identify as lesbian, gay, bisexual, or transgender.
 Any substantial variation to this Scheme will also be subject to an equality impact assessment.
-For further information, please see the Scheme Equality Impact Assessment. - 4.4.4 This Scheme has been formulated to ensure compliance with the Human Rights Act 1998, the Equality Act 2010 and the European Convention on Human Rights Article 14 and regard has been had to the advice and guidance published by the Equality and Human Rights Commission for social housing providers on housing discrimination.
-The administration of the Scheme will be undertaken, in a non-discriminatory manner so not to treat any person directly or indirectly less favourably than others because of a protected characteristic, with particular attention being paid to people with a disability. - 4.4.5 The Local Authority will provide regular, accurate and generalised information on how the Scheme is managed, to actively dispel any misconceptions arising about the allocation of social rented housing and immigration, including data on nationality and immigration status, to strengthen public confidence in the Scheme.
+For further information, please see the Scheme Equality Impact Assessment. - 4.5.4 This Scheme has been formulated to ensure compliance with the Human Rights Act 1998, the Equality Act 2010 and the European Convention on Human Rights Article 14 and regard has been had to the advice and guidance published by the Equality and Human Rights Commission for social housing providers on housing discrimination.
+The administration of the Scheme will be undertaken, in a non-discriminatory manner so not to treat any person directly or indirectly less favourably than others because of a protected characteristic, with particular attention being paid to people with a disability.

+4.5.5 The Local Authority will provide regular, accurate and generalised information on how the Scheme is managed, to actively dispel any misconceptions arising about the allocation of social rented housing and immigration, including data on nationality and immigration status, to strengthen public confidence in the Scheme.

-4.5.0 Best interests of children
+4.6.0 Best interests of children

-- 4.5.1 When formulating this Scheme, the Local Authority has considered and taken full account of the need to safeguard and promote the welfare of children, in accordance with the Children Act 2004, section 11. - 4.5.2 This Scheme and administration will accord the objectives and actions set out in the Local Authority's joint working protocol agreed between its Housing Services and Children Services. - 4.5.3 When making decisions about individual applications for an allocation of social rented housing, the best interests of any children involved will be treated as a relevant (but not overriding) consideration.
-Active involvement from the Local Authority's Children Services will be sought, when making decisions about housing allocations where there is involvement with an applicant or a usual member of their household, from the Local Authority's Childrens Trust.
-If there is some uncertainty about whether an applicant should qualify specifically due to matters relating to children services' duties, Children Services will be consulted.
+When formulating this Scheme, the Local Authority has considered and taken full account of the need to safeguard and promote the welfare of children, in accordance with Section 11 of the Children Act 2004.
+It does not, however, require that the children's welfare should be the paramount or even a primary consideration.

+- 4.6.1 This Scheme and administration will accord the objectives and actions set out in the Local Authority's joint working protocol agreed between its Housing Services and Children Services. - 4.6.2 When making decisions about individual applications for an allocation of social rented housing, the best interests of any children involved will be treated as a relevant (but not overriding) consideration.
+Active involvement from the Local Authority's Children Services will be sought, when making decisions about housing allocations where there is involvement with an applicant or a usual member of their household, from the Local Authority's Children's Trust.
+If there is some uncertainty about whether an applicant should qualify specifically due to matters relating to children services' duties.
+Children Services will be consulted.

-4.6.0 Discretion
+4.7.0 Discretion